North Pole Cruise On A Luxury Icebreaker

 160 Meters

-Visiting the North Pole is a once-in-a-lifetime adventure, and we are here to help you plan and prepare for your extraordinary voyage to one of the world's most remote and captivating destinations.
+A cruise to the North Pole is a once-in-a-lifetime adventure, and we are here to help you plan and prepare for your extraordinary voyage to one of the world's most remote and captivating destinations.

 North Pole Cruises FAQ

-The cost of a North Pole Cruise in 2024 starts from £37,860 ($48,233, €43,641) per person based on a shared cabin for a 17-day voyage to the Geographic North Pole and Scoresby Sund.
-Prices rise to over £100,000 ($127,400, €115,270) per person for the Owners suite on Luxury Icebreaker Le Commandant Charcot.
+A North Pole Cruise in 2024 starts from £37,860 per person for a shared cabin on a 17-day voyage to the Geographic North Pole and Scoresby Sund.
+The Owner’s suite on the Luxury Icebreaker Le Commandant Charcot costs over £100,000 per person.

 To find out more please see our guide How Much Does A North Pole Cruise Cost?

-We accept payment via credit card or bank transfer.
+We accept credit cards or bank transfers.

-During the Arctic summer, cruising to the North Pole occurs between late June and early September.
-The climate and weather conditions in the Arctic vary considerably, so it’s crucial to be prepared.
+The North Pole cruises occur in the Arctic summer between late June and early September.
+The climate and weather in the Arctic can vary greatly, so it’s essential to be prepared.
+Here’s a detailed guide to the weather, temperatures and climate you can expect on a North Pole cruise:

-Arctic Summer Climate
+Arctic Summer Climate:

 Temperature: